Jdemig/xen_base_challenge/backend/README.md

           - "3000:5555"
     ...

-...then simply re-run step 2 above to start the service on the new port
+Then simply re-run step 2 above to start the service on the new port

 ## Usage